crypticCaroline/puppyplaymates/README.md

 [Dog Barking](https://dribbble.com/shots/2652719-barking-up-the-wrong-tree)

 #### Sizing
-To ensure the application was fully reponsive I chose not to set a height and width for more user images.
+To ensure the application was fully responsive I chose not to set a height and width for more user images.
 I mostly used them as background images and filled the space.
 This does mean on some screens the images are zoomed in and it would be nice to add the option for users to crop their images as a future feature.

+***

 ## Technologies
 #### Languages & Frameworks